aasensio/hazel2/docs/config/configuration.rst

 * ``Straylight file`` (optional) defines the file with the straylight.
 See :ref:`input` for more information.
 * ``Mask file`` (optional) defines a mask to invert only a selection of pixels from an input file.
 See :ref:`input` for more information.
 * ``Weights Stokes`` (optional) defines the weights for all Stokes parameters and cycles.
 If absent, they will be considered to be 1.
+* ``Instrumental profile``(optional) defines the instrumental profile.
+It can be absent, equal to `None`, a float giving the width of a Gaussian PSF or a file with the PSF (given with two columns with wavelength displacement in A and PSF).

 Atmospheres
 -----------